editor-tools/SQLitePCL.raw/README.md

 ## Building

-* Compile and run gen_build
+* If needed, bump the version in https://github.com/ericsink/SQLitePCL.raw/blob/31522a2091616a52107b07f4e418a43ac9ff5f9f/gen_build.cs#L2027 and add the release notes that will go into the nuget package.
+* Compile `gen_build` by running `msbuild gen_build.sln` (or compiling in VS)
+* Run `gen_build`.
+This will generate the build system in the `bld` directory
-* Compile the generated solution bld/sqlitepcl.sln
+* Compile the generated solution: `bld\sqlitepcl.sln`
-* Package the nuspec with nuget/NuGet.exe pack SQLitePCL.raw_basic.nuspec or SQLitePCL.raw.nuspec
+* Package the nuspec with `nuget\NuGet.exe pack SQLitePCL.raw.nuspec` or `nuget\NuGet.exe pack SQLitePCL.raw_basic.nuspec`, depending on which package you want.

 ## Is this open source?